Computing adjoint mismatch of linear maps: Examples and numerical experiments

-For a first numerical experiment, we compare the convergence speed of Algo\-rithm~\ref{alg:OpNorm2} and Algo\-rithm~\ref{alg:OpNorm3}.
-To this end, we apply them to 50 randomly generated Gaussian matrices of size $m \times d$ for different values $m$ and $d$ and plot the relative error, i.e. $(\norm{A - V} - \scp{u^k}{(A - V) v^k})/\norm{A - V}$ for all iterations, see Figure~\ref{fig:experiment1}.
-For the higher dimensional cases, we observe superiority of using the two optimal step sizes (Algorithm~\ref{alg:OpNorm3}) over using just one common step size for the $u$- and $v$-iterates (Algorithm~\ref{alg:OpNorm2}).\footnote{The code for this and the other experiments can be found at \url{https://github.com/JJEWBresch/MatrixNormWithoutAdjoint}.}
+For a first numerical experiment, we \adj{study} the convergence speed of Algo\-rithm~\ref{alg:OpNorm3}.
+To this end, we apply Algo\-rithm~\ref{alg:OpNorm3} to 50 randomly generated Gaussian matrices of size $m \times d$ for different values $m$ and $d$ and plot the relative error, i.e.

+for all iterations, see Figure~\ref{fig:experiment1}.
+For the higher dimensional cases, we observe that dimension of the output space has a siginificatn impact on the numbers of necessary iterations for an appropriate approximation result for the adjoint mismatch. \footnote{The code for this and the other experiments can be found at \url{https://github.com/JJEWBresch/MatrixNormWithoutAdjoint}.}